KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

   the first as *ontological rupture*, the second as *willful inversion*.

 ### 2. The Titanomachy (Greek)
-- **Focus:** The Overthrow of Primordial Chaos by Order.
+- **Focus:** The Overthrow of Dispersive Order by Centropic Law.
-- **The Titans (♾ Khaon / AD):** Embody the raw, unstructured, and often violent energies of Absolute Dispersion.
-They are not “evil,” but pre-structural—unfitted to the centropic order Zeus seeks to install.
+- **The Titans (♾ Khaon / AD):** Embody the raw, expansive energies of **Absolute Dispersion**—lawful yet declivously entropic currents within structure.
+They are not “evil,” but represent motion without harmonic containment: the structural vastness of Khaon expressing force without refinement.
 - **The Olympians (DP / DL):** The new, Sophis-aligned gods of order, law, and intelligibility.
-Their triumph signifies centropic structuring over Khaonic indeterminacy, birthing the **Cosmos (✷)** from the **Apeiron**.
+Their triumph signifies **centropic refinement** over Khaonic magnitude, birthing the **Cosmos (✷)** from the **Apeiron** through harmonic articulation.

 ### 3. The Aesir–Vanir War (Norse)
 - **Focus:** The Synthesis of Structuring and Vital Principles.
 This unique refraction concludes not in destruction but in **Nexus Formation (C₈)**.